☕ Elevate your mornings with the gold standard of coffee blends!

-Lavazza Qualità Oro is a 2.2-pound pack of 100% Arabica whole beans, medium roasted to highlight fruity and aromatic notes.
-Sourced from Central American and African highlands, this blend is crafted for espresso and versatile brewing methods, offering a smooth, balanced cup backed by over 125 years of Lavazza’s expertise.
+Lavazza Qualità Oro is a 2.2-pound pack of 100% Arabica whole beans, medium roasted to perfection.
+Sourced from Central American and African highlands, this blend offers a bright, fruity, and aromatic profile ideal for espresso and other brewing methods.
+With over a century of Lavazza’s coffee mastery, it promises a premium, balanced cup that transforms everyday coffee moments into a refined ritual.

 | ASIN | B00HPPBSG8 |